teler-sh/teler/README.md

       - "^/wp-login\\.php"
 ```

-It covers the entire HTTP request, please write it with caution!
+It covers the entire HTTP request and processed as _regExp_, please write it with caution!

 ### Notification